2i2c-org/2i2c-org.github.io/content/blog/2024/nasa-ephemeral-hubs/index.md

 As part of the deliverables for our NASA High Priority Open-Source Science (HPOSS) award, we deployed two new ephemeral hubs:

-1. a [public small BinderHub](https://binder.opensci.2i2c.cloud/) that offers a "reader" experience where learners can interactively view a pre-approved selection of GitHub repositories that deliver light scientific content with small compute and no barriers to authentication
+1. a [public small BinderHub](https://binder.opensci.2i2c.cloud/) that offers a "reader" experience where learners can interactively view GitHub repositories that deliver light scientific content with small compute and no barriers to authentication
 1. a [big BinderHub](https://hub.big.binder.opensci.2i2c.cloud/) that offers an "explorer" experience where learners can log in to access more substantial compute resources to interactively investigate large datasets and run large workflows from any GitHub repository.

 These services enrich the interactive computing ecosystem for NASA communities by